SenseLogic/ATLAS/README.md

 ## Known issues

 Due to the way Obsidian handles events :
-*   The child note list may not be immediately refreshed;
+*   The parent note links and buttons may sometimes need a second click;
-*   The note links and buttons may sometimes need a second click.
+*   The child note list may not be immediately refreshed.

 ## Version